msheliga1/uriHW19PWATextEd/README.md

                 page with the same err as before.
 The 3000 page has been updated.
         ==> NET result.
 HMR is a major PITA.
 After about 3 hours of videos and guessing, it's well past time to give up for now and move on.
 Maybe the service-worker issues is corrected by other steps.
         ==> Try adding service Worker.
+            - Added injectManifest(sericeWorker) in webpack.
+This causes warning: multiple calls to injectMan in hmr 8080.
+            - Per warning, got rid of --watch from "npm run start" and "webpack --watch".
+This did NOT help.
+            - Added registerRoute code to src-sw.js.
+This **seemed** to work.
+Code still compiles at least.
+            - 3000 still works.
+8080 still gives err msg.
+            -

     Now Add service worker (cache) and manifest.